 I view my role in the counseling process as a “fellow traveler” on the very same road.
 I absolutely adore what I do, and my intention is to help you figure out your own answers.
 Talking with someone who really hears you- and helps you to hear yourself- often leads to different ways of interpreting and being in the world that provide relief and joy.
 Things can and do get better.
 I believe this, I have lived this, and I have watched others experience this.

-I received my Masters in Social Work from FSU in 2004 and my undergraduate degree from the University of Florida in 2002.
+I received my Masters in Social Work from Florida State University in 2004 and my undergraduate degree from the University of Florida in 2002.
 I started working in private practice in 2004, joined Hospice in 2006, and then started my own practice in 2010.
 I have worked with people through all kinds of issues from a variety of backgrounds and age ranges.
-My previous experience includes undergraduate and graduate internships in drug and addiction programs, participating in UF’s Arts in Medicine program at Shands Hospital, starting a poetry group at the women’s federal prison in Tallahassee, working at New York’s Omega Institute’s sister program- Teen Camp, providing care in homes and facilities through Hospice, joining Hospice’s administrative Quality Improvement team, conducting a workshop at Florida’s National Association for Social Workers yearly conference on Eastern approaches to therapy, presenting work-life trainings for different companies, and facilitating a cancer support group for eight years.
+My previous experience includes undergraduate and graduate internships in drug and addiction programs, participating in UF’s Arts in Medicine program at Shands Hospital, starting a poetry group at the women’s federal prison in Tallahassee, working at New York’s Omega Institute’s sister program- Teen Camp, providing counseling in homes and facilities through Hospice, joining Hospice’s administrative Quality Improvement team, conducting a workshop at Florida’s National Association for Social Workers yearly conference on Eastern approaches to therapy, presenting work-life trainings for different companies, and facilitating cancer support groups for eight years.
 I also orchestrated and provided care for my beloved grandmother over six years in her home, hospital, rehab, assisted living facility, and nursing home.

 Choosing a Therapist